sebhtml/ray/README.md

 RayOutput/Contigs.fasta and RayOutput/Scaffolds.fasta

-type Ray -help for a full list
+type Ray -help for a full list of options and outputs

 # Color space